top of page

 During your visit and tour, you will follow in the footsteps of sailors and mischievous mascot Vicky the Dog, and experience firsthand why she is known as the “Battleship of Presidents”, “The Grey Ghost”, and “The Big Stick”.

-639 S. Harbor Blvd.,
+639 S. Harbor Blvd.

 San Pedro, CA 90731

 Old Fire Station 36 is housed in one of the oldest buildings still standing in San Pedro, California.
-At the southern-most tip of Los Angeles, San Pedro is home to the Los Angeles Harbor, Ports ‘O Call Village, and some of the most unique seascapes in the LA area.
+At the southern-most tip of Los Angeles, San Pedro is home to the Los Angeles Harbor, Ports O Call Village, and some of the most unique seascapes in the LA area.

-610 Lairport St,
+610 Lairport St.

 El Segundo, CA 90245

-The Bunny Museum, also known as the Hare House, is a museum located in Pasadena, California that is dedicated to rabbits and bunny-related items.
+The Bunny Museum, also known as the Hare House, is a museum located in Pasadena, California, that is dedicated to rabbits and bunny-related items.
 The museum's collection includes over 35,000 bunny-related items, including stuffed animals, figurines, and artwork.
 The museum was founded by Candace Frazee and Steve Lubanski, who started collecting bunny-related items as a symbol of their love for each other.
 The museum is open to the public and is a popular tourist attraction in the Los Angeles area.
 If you're a fan of rabbits or just want to see an unusual collection of bunny-related items, the Bunny Museum might be worth a visit.
+(Temporarily Closed)

 40 Presidential Drive